 Secured hunting land loans

-Look for any lenders in the area that specialize in agricultural or farming loans.
+Look for lenders in the area that specialize in agricultural or farming loans.
 If they do, they may offer hunting land loans as well.
 Hunting land has much in common with farming land, because both require maintenance and conservation practices.

 Borrowing from an agricultural lender comes with other benefits, too.
 Because farmers’ incomes vary considerably from season to season, agricultural lenders often don’t require monthly payments.
 Many will take quarterly or yearly payments instead.